Updated: 8/16/2023 | Complete Seattle Travel Guide

 - Molly Moon’s – A local ice cream parlor with multiple locations around Seattle.
 There’s always a line out the door.
 My favorite flavor is honey lavender.

-- Pie Bar – For late night sweets, Pie Bar is perfect.
+- Pie Bar – For late-night sweets, Pie Bar is perfect.
 They have sweet and savory pies as well as pie flavored cocktails.
 You can also order pies to go from the window sill.

 - Salt & Straw – Originally from Portland, Oregon, Salt & Straw has made their way into Seattle.
 There is always a long line and they feature flavors that are local to the area.
-Expect to pay ~$8 for a cone and single scoop.
+Expect to pay ~$8 for a cone and a single scoop.

 - Theo’s Chocolate – Head into Theo’s for chocolate samplings and a tour of their chocolate factory.
 Book a tour here.
 Cost of the tour is $10.

 - Top Pot Donuts – I am obsessed with the chocolate cake donuts here.
 So good!